 Helping behaviorally challenging kids in a classroom...while attending to the diverse needs of the other students...while trying to make sure they all do well on high-stakes testing...can be a daunting challenge, one not met by simply increasing detentions, suspensions, and expulsions and referring behaviorally challenging students into the judicial system.
-Dr. Greene's model can help!
+The CPS model can help!
 Want to learn more about the model?
 Do you have questions about how to get the ball rolling on using the model in your classroom or school?
 Are you running into trouble in your attempts to use the model with a particular student?
 Having trouble getting colleagues to buy in?
-The Helping Behaviorally Challenging Students Radio Program, sponsored by Lives in the Balance, is your opportunity to get your questions answered and listen to how other educators are using the model and overcoming some of the hurdles involved in responding more effectively to the needs of behaviorally challenging kids in schools.
-And the Listening Library contains recordings of these programs and provides a ton of useful information about various aspects of Dr. Greene's approach.
+The Listening Library for our Helping Behaviorally Challenging Students podcast provides answers to the questions that frequently arise in the process of implementing the CPS model in a school.
+In hundreds of 45-minute recordings, you'll also hear from educators who are using the model and overcoming some of the hurdles involved in responding more effectively to the needs of behaviorally challenging kids in schools.
+You can also listen to the podcasts through iTunes.

-In this section, you'll find the programs from the past few months (except for the Anytown and Educators Panel programs, which have their own sections below).
+In this section, you'll find the podcasts from the past few months (except for the Anytown and Educators Panel programs, which have their own sections below).